BLCM/OpenBLCMM/README.md

   side.
 But that way we could have, for instance, separate "BL2 Steam" and "BL2 EGS" buttons, etc.  At the moment, the detection routines just return the first thing they find, though.
-- Maybe completely separate BLCMM from OE?
+- Maybe completely separate OpenBLCMM from OE?
 - Maybe completely separate INI tweaks into their own little app?
 - Pass around references to stuff like our Options instance, rather than referring to global "instance" vars?